It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 , and as long as the caster isn't physically prevented from speaking in the first place an invocation's effectiveness rarely seems to be depend simply on how loud

-it is.)
-One exception is in Role-Playing Games
+it is, or perhaps all competent magi have some defense against such spells) One exception is in Role-Playing Games

 , where Silence spells are fairly common